 The unit circle is a simple and unifying idea.
 The unit circle is defined as a circle of radius one centered at the origin of the Cartesian Coordinate System.
 The length of one is chosen, because it is simple and makes some of the math easier later on; All circle have the same properties.

-Note: By convention angles are measured from the right-most edge of the circle, with the counter-clockwise direction as positive and the clockwise direction as negative.
+It is worth mentioning that, by convention, angles are measured from the right-most edge of the circle, with the counter-clockwise direction as positive and the clockwise direction as negative.
 Click and drag the point on the interactive circle above to get an idea of how angles are measured using the radius of the circle.

 In the case of the unit circle: the adjacent side of the triangle, a, corresponds with x.
 The opposite side of the triangle, b, corresponds with y.
-And the hypotenuse, c, corresponds with the number one.
+And the hypotenuse, c, corresponds with the length 1.
 Substituting the corresponding values into the Pythagorean equation results in the equation below.
 Note, this is the equation of a circle with a radius of one in the Cartesian Coordinate system.

 Next, recall the properties of the functions sine and cosine from above: